minimumattic/recalbox-samba-mount/README.md

 - copy ```custom.sh``` in /recalbox/share/system (if you are using credentials/user/password for samba share copy ```smbcredentials``` file too after editing credentials.)

 - restart Recalbox and then run ```UI Settings > Update Game List```

+Note: This script is inspired and modified by @Wizard's (https://github.com/WizzardSK) online rom mounting script (Gameflix).
+Thanks him for contributions.